dszakallas/kustomize-plugins/README.md

 ### Fields

-*   `spec.source`: The path to the Kustomize source directory to be rendered.
+*   `spec.source.path`: The path to the Kustomize source directory to be rendered.
 This path is relative to the `kustomization.yaml` file that includes the plugin.
+*   `spec.source.fieldPath`: Optionally specify a field in the YAML to project.
 *   `spec.targets`: A list of target selectors to identify where the rendered content should be injected.
 *   `spec.targets.select`: A selector to identify the target resources.
 It supports fields like `group`, `version`, `kind`, `name`, and `namespace`.
 *   `spec.targets.fieldPaths`: A list of fields in the target resources where the rendered YAML should be injected.
 The content is injected as a string.